solarwinds/solarwinds-apm-ruby/README.md

 * The [TraceView blog](http://www.appneta.com/blog) has a constant stream of great technical articles.
 (See [A Gentle X-Trace Introduction](http://www.appneta.com/blog/x-trace-introduction/) for details on the basic methodology that TraceView uses to gather structured performance data across hosts and stacks.)

-* The [TraceView Knowledge Base](https://support.tv.appneta.com) has a large collection of technical articles or, if needed, you can submit a support request directly to the team.
+* The [TraceView Documentation Portal](https://docs.appneta.com/ruby) has a large collection of technical articles or, if needed, you can [submit a support request](https://tickets.appneta.com) directly to the team.

 * You can also reach the TraceView team on our IRC channel #appneta on freenode.